-After a research idea has been developed, you should start writing the paper (Gray, 2005).
-Obviously, the paper is empty, see Listing 1 for a TEX file for an empty paper.
-For the sake of presentation, let's assume that you need to develop a formulation, implement it in a code, and carry out simulations using this code.
-You first work on the formulation.
-Then, when there is some progresses, you can write some key equations in the paper (filling Section Methodology).
+Don't/Avoid Do/Use The Table/Figure 2 Table/Figure 2 The Equation (2.2) Equation (2.2) The Young's modulus Young's modulus, or the Young modulus Start a section with a table/figure/equation Start a section with text This topic has interested researchers for a long time for more than 20 years A bad result A poor/negative result This section serves to explain This section explains It is obvious/clear Due to the fact that Because It should be noted that there are 5 samples in this study This study consisted of 5 In order to include To include The difference was found to be significant The difference was significant We plotted the data by using We plotted the data using Utilize or usage Use We think/believe/feel that the results are good The results are good Existing works Previous work Using adjectives such as 'very', 'always', 'never' Using words like 'ground-breaking', 'paradigm shift' Using 'Above-mentioned' or 'aforementioned' Always spell out an acronym the first time it is used Use long titles Use short titles [Paiva et al., 2012] Use a spell checker to get rid of all spell errors when there is some progresses, you can write some key equations in the paper (filling Section Methodology).
 Having the formulations nicely written in a PDF can help you to spot errors and to crystallize your thinking.
 Now that the formulation is complete, let's move to the implementation.
 Again, this task should be intertwined with the writing as well (filling Section Methodology).
 Most often, you start with a very simple problem to test the code (and the idea).
 If this example works, you become more confident about the idea, you can write something on Section Introduction while the second simulation is under way.
 If this second example is important, you can write about it in Section Examples.
 If you are lucky, the result of this second simulation is good.
 Bingo, you can now fill Sections Introduction and Abstract while working on the third simulation.

-Listing 1: A starting $T_EX$ file.
+Listing 1: A starting TEX file.
 This is for papers to be submitted to Elsevier journals.
 Change the template (documentclass) accordingly for other publishers.
 Introducing a table of content helps to see the overall structure of the paper.
-For brevity, packages used were skipped, see Listing 2. $T_EX$ keywords are highlighted in bold blue font.
+For brevity, packages used were skipped, see Listing 2.
+TEX keywords are highlighted in bold blue font.

 '''

-\documentclass [authoryear, 3p, times, preprint, review, fleqn] { elsarticle }
+\documentclass [ authoryear , 3p , times , preprint , review , fleqn ] { elsarticle }

 \title {\textbf{}}

 \begin { abstract }

-\end{ abstract }
+\end{abstract}

 \tableofcontents

 % TOC

-5

 \section { Introduction }

 \ section { Methodology }

-\section { Examples }
+\ section { Examples }

-8

 \section { Conclusions }

-\ section { Acknowledgments }
+\section { Acknowledgments }

 10

-\bibliographystyle{abbrvnat} % bib style

 11

+\bibliographystyle {abbrvnat} % bib style

-\bibliography {mpm }
+\bibliography {mpm}

 % bib file

-12

 '''

 If you feel stuck at writing any parts of the paper, feel free to do something else because keeping focusing on the writing does not always help.
-Most often, ideas come when you are in a diffuse mode, a concept proposed in Oakley et al. (2018).
+Most often, ideas come when you are in a diffuse mode, a concept proposed in Oakley et al. [2018].
 For example, while playing with your kids on a playground, the idea for writing a good abstract usually comes.
 Jotting down the idea on a phone and you're done with this part of the paper.